SalomePlatform/smesh/doc/salome/gui/SMESH/input/free_edges.rst

 	:align: center

 .. centered::
-	In this picture some elements of mesh have been deleted and the "holes" are outlined in red.
+	Some elements of mesh have been deleted and the "holes" are outlined in red.

-**See Also** a sample TUI Script of a :ref:`tui_free_edges` operation.
+**See Also** a sample TUI Script of a :ref:`tui_free_edges` filter.